babylonchain/finality-provider/docs/finality-provider.md

 After the creation of the finality provider in the local db, it is possible to export the finality provider information through the `fpd export-finality-provider` command.
-This command connects with the `fpd` daemon to retrieve the finality provider previously created using the flag `--btc-pk` as key.
+This command connects with the `fpd` daemon to retrieve the finality provider previously created using the flag `--eots-pk` as key.

 This command also has several flag options:

-- `--btc-pk` the hex string of the BTC public key.
+- `--eots-pk` the hex string of the BTC public key.
 - `--daemon-address` the RPC server address of `fpd` daemon.
 - `--signed` signs the finality provider with the chain key of the PoS chain secured as a proof of untempered exported data.